 I found the waterproof fishing boots the most versatile.
 They are designed for use during all seasons and have an air-permeable membrane that allows internal moisture and sweat to escape even when in water.
 You can pair them with a t-shirt and a pair of shorts during warm weather or add base layers to extra warmth during the cooler months.
 They have a loose fit.

 Manufacturers like Simms apply a DWR (durable water repellent) coating to create a waterproof feature.
-DWR is a fluoropolymer treatment that reduces the water absorption and rapidly restores the normal weight after leaving the river.
+DWR is a fluoropolymer treatment that reduces water absorption and rapidly restores the normal weight after leaving the river.
 The coating wears out after prolonged use, but anglers can restore it using a waterproofing spray.

 Foot and Ankle Support

 Most river bottoms are rocky and unstable hence, the need to wear a boot fitted with a well-supported ankle.
-Boots that are properly supported not only protect your ankles but reduce the risk of getting sprains and other injuries.
+The best wading boots that are properly supported not only protect your ankles but reduce the risk of getting sprains and other injuries.
 Most manufacturers insert extra padding around the heel area and collar to enhance support while others fit a tongue to the sides of the boots to improve the feature.
 You should also look out for heel and toe caps; they should have a rubber build to promote longevity and protect your heels and toes when you bump into rocks.

 The boots should also provide a screw-in cleat where you can fit a stud to improve traction when walking on extremely slippery places.
 The screw-in cleats can be used on both felt and rubber-soled boots.
 However, anglers should avoid fitting them when using a boat as they can damage the boat deck.